John Kasich says he's not running for office again

 "When I'm not governor, I don't intend to go away," he said.

-Kasich was re-elected by an overwhelming margin to his second term as governor in 2014, but he failed to gain enough traction to defeat Trump in any primaries except his home state's or force a contested vote at the Republican National Convention in July.
+Kasich was re-elected by an overwhelming margin to his second term as governor in 2014, but he failed to gain enough traction to defeat Trump in any primaries except in his home state or force a contested vote at the Republican National Convention in July.

 Trump has said he will run for a second term in 2020.